J35P312/SVDB/README.md

 	singularity pull shub://J35P312/SVDB

-# modules:
+# Modules:
 SVDB consists of modules that are used to build, query, export, and analyse structural variant databases.
 These are the modules:

+## Build
-Build: This module is used to construct structural variant databases from vcf files.
+This module is used to construct structural variant databases from vcf files.
 The database may then be queried to compute the frequency of structural variants, or exported into a vcf file.
 These are the commands used to construct a structural variation database:

     print a help message
         svdb  --build --help